My solution will not work for you.

 It is the client who owns the problem and the solution.
 My job is to create a relationship in which the client can get help.
 It is not my job to take the client’s problems onto my own shoulders, nor is it my job to offer advice and solutions in a situation that I do not live in myself. –Edgar Schein

-People have to find their solutions, and as a managerial-leader, facilitator, coach, guru, dog whisperer, etc… while you may believe you know how to ‘fix it.’
+People must find their solutions as managerial leaders, facilitators, coaches, gurus, dog whisperers, etc., while you may believe you know how to ‘fix it.’
 Your solution worked great for you – but – it may not work great for them.

 - They’ve already tried it.

 - You are an outsider

 - People don’t think you usually understand, you don’t

 - When you jump to tell people what to do, you don’t fully understand the problem and are offering the wrong solution.

 - Confirmation bias is constant with advice-givers – advice-givers will only see the problems that match their advice and continually point out the issues they see in the frame of reference of the advice they gave.